JenniferShelton/JenniferShelton.github.io/_episodes/41-CancerGenomics.md

 Oftentimes, we want to access variants based on their position in the genome.
 Doing this in a reasonable amount of time requires an index.
 BCFtools comes with the utilities **bgzip** and **tabix** for accomplishing this. **Bgzip** implements a modified version of the gzip compression algorithm, compressing the data in blocks of a predetermined size.
 These bgzipped files are perfectly standards-compliant gzip files and will still work with zcat/gunzip/etc. Tabix is a general purpose algorithm for indexing **coordinate-sorted** genomic coordinate data in tabular format that relies on bgzip compression to work.

-> Exercise: Sort the Mutect2 VCF, bgzip, and tabix-index VCF with bcftools sort, bgzip, and tabix
+> **Exercise**: Sort the Mutect2 VCF, bgzip, and tabix-index VCF with bcftools sort, bgzip, and tabix
 >
 >> ## Solution
 >>